Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.mathtext/mathelementbase/function/_index.md

 ## MathElementBase::Function([System::String](../../../system/string/)) method

-Takes a function of an argument using this instance as the function name.
+Takes a function of an argument using this instance as the function name

 ```cpp
 System::SharedPtr<IMathFunction> Aspose::Slides::MathText::MathElementBase::Function(System::String functionArgument) override